trangqlds/github-actions-course/README.md

 steps run sequentially by default
 Jobs run in independent VM

-if singe step fail, all subsequent steps will fail
+# if singe step fail, all subsequent steps will fail

+# use this to execute a mullti-line bash script
+ run: |
+          echo  "I will succeed"
+          exit 0